10 great horsey products that come personalised - Horse & Hound

 Personalised Childéric saddles

-This prestigious saddler can personalise every saddle they make, from engraved name plates on the cantle, a choice of a range of coloured leather and even embroidery.
+This prestigious saddler can personalise every saddle it makes, from engraved name plates on the cantle, a choice of a range of coloured leather and even embroidery.

 RRP: from £3,900